Wednesday, December 31, 1969

 SLC: Nomenclature

-The Secular Library Classification system suggests that, although explicit knowledge is complex, there seems to be a semantic pattern that can be exercised to present a comprehensible system, unlike standard library classification systems, which seem to be incomprehensible, dead-end linear taxonomies.
+The Secular Library Classification system suggests a semantic pattern that can be used to present a comprehensible system of explicit knowledge, which should benefit humanity.

-In my research and development of personal skills with categorization, I have been able to better notice and identify semantic problems.
-Surprisingly, it seems to me that the discipline of taxonomy lacks a standard system of nomenclature.
+In my research and development of personal skills with categorization, I have been able to better notice and describe semantic problems.
+Surprisingly, it seems to me that the discipline of taxonomy lacks a standard system of nomenclature to begin with.
+I have disagreements with the standard definitions of classification, taxonomy, and ontology.

 General Taxonomy Nomenclature Correction

 In philosophy class, Ontology tends to be an unwitting exploration of classification theories under the auspices of the study of existence.
-In practical terms, Ontology is the entirety of recorded knowledge.
-Scholars will be surprised and probably challenge my claim, and Technology will probably be their majority opinion.
+In practical terms, Ontology is the entirety of recorded knowledge, just lacking a reliable classification system.

-Attributes are the basic (metadata) categories used for identifying the positions in a collation.
+Attributes are the basic categories (metadata) used to identify positions in a collation.

-Classification is the set of rules for distinguishing classes.
+Classification is the set of rules for distinguishing classes of categories.
+(As of 26-03-02, Wikipedia still equates classification with categorization.)

-Correlations are the coordinate system derived from the ordinate comparison of the collation.
+Correlations are the coordinate system derived from the ordinate comparison of advanced sets of a primary collation.

-Cognitive Categorization is the cognitive exercise of the mind's correlation function using rules derived from experience.
+Cognitive Categorization is the exercise of the mind's correlation function using rules derived from experience.
+This is where the margin of error in reasoning occurs because of the lack of a standard knowledge classification system.

 SLC class system

 The Secular Library Classification system is divided into seven partitions.
-The first partition, zero, and designated "Reality," introduces the rules for navigating the remaining realms of reality.
+The first partition, zero, and designated "Reality," introduces the rules for navigating the remaining realms of knowledge.

 ##0: conceptualizations